ccs96307/NightyGo/README.md

 A Go program for recording your game.

 ## Version
-20190901 ver.0.0.1
+20190903 ver.0.0.2

 ## Functions
-put your stone on the board. not any more, I so sorry, I will add new in the future.
+- put your stone on the board.
+- A red lebel will show at the current stone

 ## TODO
 - Audio effects